 As a note, workers who are eligible to receive income benefits will do so at a rate that is equal to ⅔ of their average weekly wage, up to the maximum allowable amount.

-How to File a Claim for Workers’ Compensation Insurance in Atlanta
+How to File a Claim for Workers’ Compensation Insurance – Atlanta Workers Comp Lawyer explains

 In order to ensure that your right to benefits is protected, it is important that you take action quickly from the moment that your workplace accident occurs.
 If you delay, you may forfeit your right to compensation.